AdobeDocs/workfront.en/help/agile/work-in-an-agile-environment/manage-the-agile-backlog.md

 * `Scrum agile teams:` Tasks and issues can be assigned to the agile team and added to the backlog.
 * `Kanban agile teams:` Tasks can be assigned to the agile team and added to the backlog.
 Users can view the backlog directly from the agile story board, as described in [Add the backlog to the Kanban board](../../agile/use-kanban-in-an-agile-team/view-the-backlog-on-the-kanban-board.md).
 The team uses this backlog to prioritize and manage their work queue.

-Tasks or issues can be&nbsp;assigned to the team (and subsequently added to the team backlog) from anywhere in *Adobe Workfront*.
+Tasks or issues can be assigned to the team (and subsequently added to the team backlog) from anywhere in `Adobe Workfront`.
 For example, a single team might be assigned work assignments from multiple projects.

 ## Access requirements